Another End: Production

 Filming took place in Paris and Rome and was completed by February 2023.

 Release

 The film premiered at the 74th Berlin International Film Festival on 18 February 2024, before receiving a theatrical release in Italy on 21 March 2024.
 In August 2025, the film was acquired for distribution in the United States by Sunrise Films.

 Reception

 Box office

 Another End grossed $233,357 in Italy.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on seven critics, indicating "mixed or average" reviews.